 Right now, I’m running easy.
 As I mentioned in my recent training log, I’m building a strong foundation and base.
-It takes time, it’s unglamorous but it’s also necessary to stay healthy.
-My plan was to begin base building two months ago, but life happened.
+Base building is important for running and training.
+It takes time, it’s unglamorous, but it’s also necessary to stay healthy.
+I planned to begin base building two months ago, but life happened.
 Oh well, better late than never.

 Like building a house, laying the foundation is one of the most important things you can do for your training cycle.
-Wheather you’re a new or seasoned runner, it’s important to put in those easy miles.
-Personally, I will spend about a month running easy and building mileage.
+Whether you’re a new or seasoned runner, base building is important for running.

 Personally, I will spend about a month running easy and building mileage.
 I don’t care about pace, just that I’m getting out there.
 During base building, I’m not pushing it or doing workouts.

-The goal of base building isn’t speed, it’s building aerobic fitness.
+Base building is important for running, but the goal isn’t speed; it’s building aerobic fitness.
 In the last 2 weeks, I’ve worn a GPS watch once (for distance measurement).
-I’m fairly certain most of my runs average anywhere from 9-10 minute pace but I don’t find the need to track every mile.
+I’m fairly certain most of my runs average anywhere from 9-10 minute pace, but I don’t find the need to track every mile.
 In fact, I couldn’t care less about pace.

 How I’m Planning to Build My Base:

 For the first two weeks (last week and this week), my runs will be almost exclusively easy.
 Base building is important for running but pace is not.
 Just time on your feet.
 The only goal is to dedicate 45-60 minutes of just getting out there.
 A stopwatch works well and can help you track time versus mileage.

 For the following two weeks, I will continue with 45-60 minute runs, but I will also include a longer run that will peak around 10 miles.
 After a few weeks of building back mileage, I might jump into a local 5k to test my fitness.
 This could actually be at the end of this week or maybe next.
 Will I PR?
 No. Will I get a good indication of where to go from there?
 Yes.